In Rebirth Garth has once more appeared as an original member of the Teen Titans.

 Garth appears in the episode "Downtime."
 This episode gives a glimpse of Garth's origin, that during a battle between Aquaman and Ocean Master, he and Kaldur had intervened allowing the King to triumph.
 Aquaman impressed with their valor, offered to take on both young heroes as his pupils, but Garth turned down the offer in order to continue his studies at the Conservatory of Sorcery, while Kaldur accepted and became Aqualad.
 During "Downtime" Garth is with Kaldur's girl Tula.
 And while Aqualad must deal with his friends' "betrayal," Black Manta attacks Atlantis in attempt to steal an ancient life form from the Science Center.
 Aqualad, Garth, Tula and Aquaman's wife battles Black Manta's forces to prevent the attempt.
 Garth is voiced by Yuri Lowenthal.

-Garth is going to appear as one of the 12 playable heroes in the new game Young Justice Legacy which is set for released in 2013.
+Garth is one of the 12 playable heroes in the game Young Justice: Legacy, with Yuri Lowenthal reprising his role.